Photo of Harold Wanliss

 Biography

-Harold Boyd Wanliss was born in Ballarat, but stated on his enlistment papers that he was a farmer from East St Kilda.
-He was a Captain in the 14th Infantry Battalion.
-On the night of 2/3 July 1916 he led a raiding party against the enemy trenches.
-He displayed conspicuous bravery, and although he was wounded three times that night the raid was successful due to his outstanding leadership.
-On 26th September 117 he was killed in action at Polygon Wood.
-His name is on Villers-Bretonneux Memorial, France.
+Harold Boyd Wanliss DSO (Capt.) was born in Ballarat and was Dux at Ballarat College in 1908.
+He was a 23 year old farmer/orchardist when he enlisted at Deans Marsh on April 17th 1915.
+He embarked in October on board the Demosthenes, reaching Egypt in January 1916.
+In June 1916 he reached France as a Lieutenant in the 14th Infantry Battalion.
+On the night of 2nd/3rd July 1916 he led a raiding party against enemy trenches.
+He displayed conspicuous bravery, and although he was wounded three times that night the raid was successful due to his outstanding leadership and he was subsequently awarded a Distinguished Service Order, second only to the Victoria Cross.
+On 26th September 1917, by which time he held he held the rank of captain, he was killed in action at Polygon Wood.
+He has no known grave, and his name is listed on the Australian Memorial at Villers-Bretonneux, France, and on the headstone of his parents in the Ballarat New Cemetery.

 Location in Ballarat Avenue of Honour